ayushbpl10/Angular-2-animation/README.md

 #Installation

-In cmd type move to the location of the directory where you have unzipped the downloaded directory.
+In cmd, Move to the location of the directory where you have unzipped the downloaded directory

+Now, In cmd type:

 ``npm install``

 This will create a directory by the name of node_modules.

-Again in cmd type
+Again, In cmd type:

 ``npm start``

 Now, the browser shall automatically open at localhost:XXXX where XXXX is the port at which the application starts.
 For eg: localhost:3000

+Or

+Open browser  and type:
+localhost:3000